 Setup and livability

-The Tarptent has a slight edge in ease of setup — the design is more forgiving of imprecise staking and has better secondary ventilation options.
-The Duplex pitches fast once you know it, but has a steeper learning curve.
+Both shelters use trekking poles — no tent poles.
+The Duplex's double-wall design gives it a slight edge on condensation management.
+The Tarptent is more forgiving of imprecise staking and has better secondary ventilation options.
+The Duplex pitches fast once you know it, but there is a learning curve.
+The Tarptent is easier from day one.

 Weather protection